-Data also illustrate how much jurisdictions are relying on tax administration to support their COVID-19 mitigation strategies; allowing tax-payers (of corporate, indirect and personal taxes) the opportunity to defer the payment of taxes is far and away the leading tax-related support measure being adopted by BRITACOM jurisdictions, being employed in 62 instances (i.e. 21% of all 293 measures), such as Peru, Cyprus, Italy, etc.
+Data also illustrate how much jurisdictions are relying on tax administration to support their COVID-19 mitigation strategies; allowing taxpayers (of corporate, indirect and personal taxes) the opportunity to defer the payment of taxes is far and away the leading tax-related support measure being adopted by BRITACOM jurisdicFinding Opportunity in Adversity: Tax-focused COVID-19 Support in BRITACOM Members tions, being employed in 62 instances (i.e. 21% of all 293 measures), such as Peru, Cyprus, Italy, etc.